K-type main-sequence star: Planets

 These stars are of particular interest in the search for extraterrestrial life because they are stable on the main sequence for a very long time (17–70 billion years, compared to 10 billion for the Sun).
 Like M-type stars, they tend to have a very small mass, leading to their extremely long lifespan that offers plenty of time for life to develop on orbiting Earth-like, terrestrial planets.

 Some of the nearest K-type stars known to have planets include Epsilon Eridani, HD 192310, Gliese 86, and 54 Piscium.

-K-type main-sequence stars are about three to four times as abundant as G-type main-sequence stars, making planet searches easier.K-type stars emit less total ultraviolet and other ionizing radiation than G-type stars like the Sun (which can damage DNA and thus hamper the emergence of nucleic acid based life).
+K-type main-sequence stars are about three to four times as abundant as G-type main-sequence stars, making planet searches easier.
+K-type stars emit less total ultraviolet and other ionizing radiation than G-type stars like the Sun (which can damage DNA and thus hamper the emergence of nucleic acid based life).
 In fact, many peak in the red.

 While M-type stars are the most abundant, they are more likely to have tidally locked planets in habitable-zone orbits and are more prone to producing solar flares and cold spots that would more easily strike nearby rocky planets, potentially making it much harder for life to develop.
 Due to their greater heat, the habitable zones of K-type stars are also much wider than those of M-type stars.
 For all of these reasons, they may be the most favorable stars to focus on in the search for exoplanets and extraterrestrial life.

 Radiation hazard

-Despite K-stars' lower total UV output, in order for their planets to have habitable temperatures, they must orbit much near to their K-stars hosts, offsetting or reversing any advantage of a lower total UV output.
+Despite K-stars' lower total UV output, in order for their planets to have habitable temperatures, they must orbit much nearer to their K-star hosts, offsetting or reversing any advantage of a lower total UV output.
 There is also growing evidence that K-type dwarf stars emit dangerously high levels of X-rays and far ultraviolet (FUV) radiation for considerably longer into their early main sequence phase than do either heavier G-type stars or lighter early M-type dwarf stars.
-This prolonged radiation saturation period may be sterilising, destroying the atmospheres of, or at least delaying the emergence of life for Earth-like planets orbiting inside the habitable zones around K-type dwarf stars.
+This prolonged radiation saturation period may sterilise, destroy the atmospheres of, or at least delay the emergence of life for Earth-like planets orbiting inside the habitable zones around K-type dwarf stars.